Puerto Rican Style Picadillo (Carne Molida)

 - Add seasonings, olives, and water.
 Next add sazon, adobo, bay leaves, and tomato sauce.
 Mix to evenly incorporate everything into the beef.
 At this point, add olives and water before bringing to a boil.

 - Lower to a simmer, cover slightly and cook.
 Cook for 10 minutes or until beef is fully cooked.
 Add salt to taste, garnish with cilantro.
-Serve with rice, plantains, or pan de agua.
+Store leftovers in an airtight container in the fridge for up to 5 days.

 Notes